socialincome-san/public/README.md

 https://user-images.githubusercontent.com/6095849/191377786-10cdb4a1-5b25-4512-ade9-2cc0e153d947.mp4

 ### Social Income is a radically simple solution in the fight against poverty.
-We turn 1% of anyones salary into an unconditional basic income for people living in poverty – sent directly to their mobile phones.
-The tools that make this possible are build and continuously improved by a open source community, who use technical skills to take on the SDG 1 ([No Poverty](https://sdgs.un.org/goals/goal1)) and the SDG 10 ([Reduced Inequality](https://sdgs.un.org/goals/goal10)).
+We turn 1% of anyone's salary into an unconditional basic income for people living in poverty – sent directly to their mobile phones.
+The tools that make this possible are built and continuously improved upon by an open source community, who use technical skills to take on the SDG 1 ([No Poverty](https://sdgs.un.org/goals/goal1)) and the SDG 10 ([Reduced Inequality](https://sdgs.un.org/goals/goal10)).

-### Our monorepo contains following tools used to run Social Income:
+### Our monorepo contains the following tools used to run Social Income:

 1. [Admin Tool](#admin-tool) for managing contributors and recipients (`↗` [admin.socialincome.org](https://admin.socialincome.org))